 To properly prune your cherry tree cut the branches at an angle, to prevent water getting trapped or gathering on there.
 That could lead to bacteria build-up and nasty infections.
 And also remember to remove small sprouts that are starting to grow at the base of your tree.
 It's as easy to remove them.
 Do so carefully to avoid damaging the roots.

-If you'd like to read similar articles to When to Prune a Cherry Tree, we recommend you browse around our Gardening & plants category.
+If you want to read similar articles to When to Prune a Cherry Tree, we recommend you visit our Gardening & plants category.